AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ![alt text](images-for-readme/i-test.png)

-User clicking the playbutton in the footer or at the bottom of the contact field will result in https://www.youtube.com/ opening in a new tab.
+User clicking the play button in the footer or at the bottom of the contact field will result in https://www.youtube.com/ opening in a new tab.

 ![alt text](images-for-readme/y-test.png)